 StorPool becomes the first storage vendors in the world to deliver storage software in a CI/CD (Continuous Integration/Continuous Development & Delivery) manner.

-We have introduced a continuous improvement process that allows us to build, test, release, and deploy new versions of the software at short time intervals.
+With our latest release, have introduced a Continuous Improvement process that allows us to build, test, release, and deploy new versions of the software at short time intervals, which is also known as CI/CD.
 We take the latest builds of the software through a round of automated and manual testing on the dev/test clusters maintained by StorPool and the dev/test clusters operated by our customers.
 After ensuring that the software works as expected, we push each update to the production clusters of our customers.

 This approach enabled us to push more than 30 updates of StorPool Storage to production during the past year – an achievement typically associated with the leading IaaS, PaaS, and SaaS vendors.
 As a result, the primary storage systems of our customers continue to improve.
 Many of them have also added secondary storage clusters or sites that enable backup and disaster recovery scenarios.
 We respond to bugs or threats to their environment faster than anyone else on the market.

 You can review all the improvements implemented during the past year here – https://kb.storpool.com/storpool_changelogs/storpool_changelog_18.02-19.01.html#.

 Read on to get an overview of the new capabilities added to StorPool Storage in 2020.